Skoda Octavia vRS Review 2025: Price, specs & boot space

 "Available as a hatchback or estate, the Skoda Octavia vRS is the hot hatch of choice if you want something that's a fantastic all-rounder, delivering big on both practicality and performance."

 The Skoda Octavia vRS is the hot hatch version of the Czech manufacturer's sensible Octavia family car.
-Like the standard car though, as well as be coming as a hatchback, the Octavia vRS is also available as an estate
+Like the standard car though, as well as be coming as a hatchback, the Octavia vRS is also available as an estate.
+Given a mid-life facelift late last year, we'll cover all of this in our Skoda Octavia vRS review.

-But while many hot hatches can be a little bit in-your-face, the styling of the Skoda Octavia vRS is a little more understated.
+While many hot hatches can be a little bit in-your-face, the styling of the Skoda Octavia vRS is a little more understated.
 It's not just more subtle looking than the Honda Civic Type R (though the latest version is a little more discreet), it'll also grab fewer stares than the likes of the latest Volkswagen Golf GTI with its honeycomb grille and chequered flag style fog lights.
-In the Skoda Octavia vRS, you get an understated body kit, 19-inch alloy wheels, a sprinkling of vRS badges and that's about your lot.
+The Skoda Octavia vRS on the other hand is a little more understated, with a subtle styling kit and 19-inch alloy wheels differentiating it from the standard car.
+Sitting 15mm lower, there's also a sprinkling of vRS badges round the exterior and lots of black trim as well, including the badging a wingmirrors.
+You'll have to be a vRS connoisseur to notice the difference between the new car and a pre-facelift model, but look closer and the new car has a slightly sharper looking front end with new LED Matrix headlights.
+If you want to turn heads, the Octavia vRS is available in a punchy colours like Hyper Green, but we think it looks great in the more sophisticated Royal Green.

 The same mature approach has been taken on the inside of the Skoda Octavia vRS as well.
 Despite giving its car a pair of huge infotainment screens, Skoda has managed to increase interior quality compared to the old Octavia vRS, most notably thanks to the padded Alcantara that's found on the dashboard and the doors.
 You also get smart looking diamond-stitched upholstery throughout, with vRS branded sports seats up front, carbon-fibre look trims, mood lighting and aluminium pedals.